maxiboom1/Practice/Tsomet sfarim exercise/Tsomet-sfarim/README.md

    - Check that all routes work as required using Postman.

 3. Creating the Frontend Project:
-   - Create a new React project that includes:
+   - Create a new Angular project that includes:
      - A layout that contains:
        - A title
        - The above logo of the book network